loyc12/IRC42/README.md

 ## LOYC :

 TODO :
+	* KICK: a user peut kick, il faut que ce soit un chan OP.
+Need to check something in KICK because it did send the error msg but was still able to kick the chan op
+	* INVITE: same as KICK for checkup
+	* finish implementing setChanMode()
-	prevent users to connect to serv with duplicate nicknames (and not just to chan) check for user presence and perms when calling channel functions finish implementing setChanMode()
+	* prevent users to connect to serv with duplicate nicknames (and not just to chan)
+	* check for user presence and perms when calling channel functions
-	when a chanOp leaves the channel and there is no other chanOp, needs to give chanOp to oldest in the channel
+	* when a chanOp leaves the channel and there is no other chanOp, needs to give chanOp to oldest in the channel